PyDataAmsterdam/amsterdam.pydata.org/_talks/ipywidgets_for_education_using_jupyter_tools_to_make_math_visualization_applets_for_the_classroom.md

 # ipywidgets for Education!
 Using Jupyter tools to make Math Visualization applets for the classroom

-Jupyter as open-source educational technology gives school students interactive, visual learning experiences.
-Yet awareness & adoption is limited (0-5mins).
-In this talk aimed at Math literate educators or widget enthusiasts, an applet enabling students to explore concepts like recursion & trigonometry will be live-coded (5-20mins).
-The audience will takeaway ideas for their use-cases (20-25mins).
+Jupyter as open-source educational technology can deliver powerful visual learning experiences to school students.
+Yet awareness & adoption is limited.
+In this talk aimed at Math literate educators or widget enthusiasts, example visualization applets for enabling students to more effectively explore selected Math concepts will be live-coded.
+The audience will takeaway ideas for their own use-cases

 ## Speakers